mkejeiri/Events-sourcing/README.md

 - **Buffering**: In any system, there might be components that require different processing times, e.g. it might take less time to upload an image than it does to apply a set of filters to it.
 Message queues help the set tasks operate at peak efficiency by offering a buffering layer.
 The process writing to the queue can write as fast as it is able to instead of being constrained by the readiness of the process reading from the queue.
 This buffering helps control and optimize the speed in which data flows through the system.

-- **asynchronous communication**: sometimes, we don't want only to process a message immediately.
+- **Asynchronous communication**: sometimes, we don't want only to process a message immediately.
 Message queues enable asynchronous processing, which allows us to put a message onto the queue without processing it immediately, queue up as many messages as we like and then process them at the leisure.

+**System resilence**
+The system should be able to cope with change as well as minor or major disruptions.
+> The power or ability to return to the original form or position after being bend, compressed or stretched => cope with problems and not be hardened against failure (elasticity)
+> The capacity to recover quickly from difficulties => fast recovery of systems more explicitly
+> The ability of a system to cope with change=>comes from supply chain background and is more about keeping a system running